Cheshire East Council has appointed Rob Polkinghorne as its new permanent chief executive.

-Councillor Sam Corcoran, leader of Cheshire East Council, said: "I would like to welcome Lorraine to Cheshire East Council and look forward to welcoming her to our beautiful borough.
+Councillor Sam Corcoran, leader of the council, said: "I would like to welcome Rob Polkinghorne to Cheshire East.